-If you have a CLT, some of the assets that are locked up in your trust will get passed on to a tax-exempt charity.
+If you have a CLT, some of the assets in your trust will go to a tax-exempt charity.
 By donating to charity, you’ll lower the value of your estate and end up with an extra tax break.
 Once you die (or after a pre-determined period of time), whatever’s left in the trust will be passed on to your beneficiaries.

-On the other hand, if you have a CRT, you can transfer a stock or another appreciating asset to an irrevocable trust.
-Throughout your lifetime, you can make money off of that asset and when you die, your investment income will be donated to charity.
+On the other hand, if you have a CRT, you can transfer stock or another appreciating asset to an irrevocable trust.
+Throughout your lifetime, you can make money off of that asset.
+And then when you die, your investment income will go to charity.
 In the process, you’ll avoid the capital gains tax and lower your estate tax burden.
 Plus, you’ll score a tax deduction.